-Originally the B-side of ‘She Blinded Me with Science’.
-Now available on the album ‘The Singular’ via EMI Records
+Originally the B-side of ‘She Blinded Me with Science’; now available on the THOMAS DOLBY album ‘The Golden Age Of Wireless’ via EMI Records

 THE HUMAN LEAGUE You Remind Me Of Gold (1982)

 Outstripping the electro Tamla of the A-side, ‘You Remind Me Of Gold’ had the balance of weirdness, accessibility and the spectre of Jo Callis’ guitar synthesizer.
-Coupled with Martin Rushent’s precise but edgy production, this gave high hopes that the follow-up to the million selling ‘Dare’ would be a goody.
+Coupled with the precise but edgy production of Martin Rushent, this gave high hopes that the follow-up to the million selling ‘Dare’ would be a goody.
 Unfortunately, the band fell out with Rushent and the lukewarm ‘Hysteria’ was the result and it would take years for THE HUMAN LEAGUE to recover.

-Originally the B-side of ‘Mirror Man’.
-Now available on the album ‘Original Remixes and Rarities’ via Virgin Records
+Originally the B-side of ‘Mirror Man’; now available on the HUMAN LEAGUE deluxe album ‘Dare / Fascination!’ via Virgin Records

 OMD Navigation (1982)

-Originally the B-side of ‘Maid Of Orleans’.
-Now available on the album ‘Navigation – The OMD B-Sides’ via Virgin Records
+Originally the B-side of ‘Maid Of Orleans’; now available on the OMD album ‘Navigation’ via Virgin Records